 Released by Sunbeam in 1953 and in production for just two years, until 1955, the Sunbeam Alpine carried the distinction of being the first vehicle from Sunbeam-Talbot to sorely carry the Sunbeam name since the company were acquired by the Rootes Group almost 20 years previously.

-This first version of the Alpine was based on the Sunbeam Talbot 90 VIk II saloon, although fitted with a reinforced chassis to compensate for the car’s open top.
+This first version of the Alpine was based on the Sunbeam Talbot 90 VIk II saloon, although backed up by a reinforced chassis to compensate for the car’s open top.

 Most of the mechanical features were also drawn from the 90 Mk II, including its 2.3-litre 138 cu in a four-cylinder engine, initially fitted in the Humber Hawk.

-Display this minor flaw; the Alpine initially was a steady seller thanks to its well-rounded lines and the considerable credibility earned as the outright winner of the prestigious 1955 Alpine Rally.
+Display this flaw the Alpine initially was a steady seller thanks to its well-rounded lines and the considerable credibility earned as the outright winner of the prestigious 1955 Alpine Rally.

 The Alpine Mark I and later released Mark III, reportedly developed with the American market in mind, were almost entirely hand-built under contract by London-based coachbuilders of renown Thrupp & Maberly.

-Apart from that, Sunbeam handed the Alpine some minor steering and suspension changes enough to keep it fresh until the release of the Alpine Series I the following year.
+Apart from these minor updates, Sunbeam handed the Alpine some steering and suspension changes enough to keep it fresh until the release of the Alpine Series I the following year.